InlandRevenue/Gateway_Services-Access/Identity and Access/Mutual Authentication and Cipher Support.md

 * Sectigo
 * Thawte

-DSP subject CNAMEs will be assigned through the IR Developer Portal, and will use the DSP’s registered DNS domain, prefixed with a unique security identifier assigned by IR, for example:
+DSP Common Name will be assigned through the IR Developer Portal, and will use the DSP’s registered DNS domain, prefixed with a unique security identifier assigned by IR, for example:

-* 0123456789abcdef.irdgws.yourdomainname.com or
+* 298f9c17bbbe48958994982c383c409c.irdgws.yourdomainname.com or
-* 0123456789abcdef.irdgws.test.yourdomainname.com or
+* 298f9c17bbbe48958994982c383c409c.irdgws.test.yourdomainname.com or
-* 0123456789abcdef.irdgws.prod.yourdomainname.com
+* 298f9c17bbbe48958994982c383c409c.irdgws.prod.yourdomainname.com

-> NOTE: The assigned CNAME has to match exactly with your certifcate and what is loaded on our systems.
+> NOTE: The assigned Common Name has to match exactly with your certifcate and what is loaded on our systems.

 ### Your action and by when?

 > We implemented our changes on 26 May 2021, but this will only impact you when you next roll over/renew your X.509 certificate.
 Any certificates that have been pinned prior to removal of the upload capability will be supported for a remaining 12 months or until their date of expiry (whichever is earlier).

 **Please note:** Separate certificates will be required to access test and production environments.
-We request you only use this CNAME certificate for mTLS with IR and this certificate is not used for other messages exchanges or web sites you may have.
+We request you only use this Common Name certificate for mTLS with IR and this certificate is not used for other messages exchanges or web sites you may have.
-IR advises deprecating the TLS 1.2 cyphers at the same time you change to CNAME certificates.
+IR advises deprecating the TLS 1.2 cyphers at the same time you change to Common Name certificates.
 IR will not accept new certificates for registration under the current pinning-based authentication method once the new trust-based model is implemented, the mTLS certificate upload capability has now been removed from the Developer Portal.